aws-samples/aws-modernization-with-ibm-cloud-pak-for-data/content/30_trusted_ai_lab/_index.md

 ## Use-cases

-1) Build Time-Series models in SageMaker to forecast future cases per Region & Country.
+1) Build Time-Series models in SageMaker to **forecast future cases per Region & Country**.
-2) Build multi class classification model to predict the risk index per Region which will help the healthcare officials to be better prepared for handling the pandemic.
+2) Build multi-class classification model to predict the **Risk Index per Region** which will help the healthcare officials to be better prepared for handling the pandemic.

 ### Wider Applicability

 The integrated solutions can be built for different domains like :

-* Retail (product recommendation)
+* Retail (Product recommendation)

-* BFSI (risk mitigation)
+* BFSI (Risk mitigation)

-* Manufacturing (optimize the capacity)
+* Manufacturing (Optimize the capacity)

-* Supply chain operations (vendor  management)
+* Supply chain operations (Vendor management)